flaf/miscellaneous/puppet/modules/mcollective/README.md

 collectives allowed for the MCollective client.
 Its default value is the value of the parameter `mcomiddleware::params::exchanges` from the `mcomiddleware` module.
-So, by default, a client can reach all collectives provided by the middleware.

 The `client_private_key` and `client_public_key` are the keys of the mcollective client.
-The default value (`'NOT-DEFINED'`) is not accepted by the class `mcollective::client` (you must defined explicitly the values).
+The default value is `undef` which is not accepted by the class `mcollective::client` (you must define explicitly the values).

 The other parameters have been already described in the previous section.